Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- At home this year, Jacksonville has two wins against the spread and is 2-6 overall.
+- Jacksonville has covered the spread twice at home, and is 2-6 overall there, this year.

-- Jacksonville has gone over the total twice in eight home games this season.

-- This year away from home, Indianapolis is 6-1 against the spread and 5-2 overall.
+- Indianapolis is 6-1 against the spread, and 5-2 overall, away from home.

-- Indianapolis has gone over the total in four of seven away games this year.
+- In seven road games this season, Indianapolis has gone over the total four times.

 Powered by Data Skrive.